Laches (dialogue): Impasse: Nicias is asked to help [193e–194c]

 Socrates expresses his perplexity in trying to account for bravery.
 Laches wishes to pursue the conversation, saying that he has a sense of what bravery is, but is not able to express it properly.
 Socrates states that like a good huntsman pursuing a trail, they must persevere in the search for their quarry.
 They invite Nicias to give his definition of bravery.

 Nicias' definition: bravery is a special kind of knowledge [194d–196c]

 Nicias then offers another definition.
 He suggests that courage is "knowledge of what is to be feared and hoped for both in war and in all other matters".

 Implications of Nicias' definition: can animals and children be brave?
 [196d–197e]

 Since bravery is the knowledge of what is fearful and encouraging, Socrates asks if a pig could be brave.
 Nicias denies that animals can be brave as he believes that a certain amount of wisdom is necessary for bravery and that very few people can be considered brave.
-Socrates playfully suggest that Nicias is being influenced by a sophist named Damon and offers to respond to Nicias' assertion.
+Socrates playfully suggests that Nicias is being influenced by a sophist named Damon and offers to respond to Nicias' assertion.